 Kathy Baughman McLeod, Director, Adrienne Arsht-Rockefeller Foundation Resilience Center at the Atlantic Council

-Michael Lynes, Audubon Society Director of Public Policy
+Michael Lynes, Director of Public Policy, Audubon Society, California

 Michael Lynes is the Director of Public Policy for Audubon California, the state office of the National Audubon Society.
 He joined Audubon California in 2014 to lead its efforts on statewide policy, focusing on issues related to water management, habitat and biodiversity conservation, and climate change.
 Michael served as the Conservation Director for the Golden Gate Audubon Society from 2008 until 2012 and as its Executive Director in 2013.
 From 2004 to 2005, Michael was an associate at the law offices of Andrew L. Packard, where he practiced environmental and water law.
 Prior to law school, Michael was a biologist with Point Blue Conservation Science.

 Daniel Firger is Co-Founder and Managing Director of Great Circle Capital Advisors, an investment and strategic consultancy firm focused on accelerating the transition of capital markets to a net zero, climate-resilient future.
 Firger works with leading investors, think tanks and philanthropies to develop innovative strategies and partnerships that support rapid decarbonization and resilience across multiple asset classes and geographies.
 From 2014-19, he managed global climate and sustainable finance programs at Bloomberg Philanthropies, where he also supported Michael R. Bloomberg in his role as Chairman of the Financial Stability Board Task Force on Climate-related Financial Disclosures (TCFD).

 Rex Frazier, President, Personal Insurance Federation of California